forwardemail/forwardemail.net/app/views/faq/index.md

 If you prefix an alias with "!" (exclamation mark) then it will still return successful respond codes to senders attempting to send to this address, but the emails themselves will go nowhere; to a blackhole.

-Emails sent to disabled addresses will respond with a `250` (message queued) status code, but the emails will not actually be delivered to the recipient(s).
+Emails sent to disabled addresses will respond with a SMTP response status code of 250 (accepted), but the emails will not actually be delivered to the recipient(s).

 For example, if I want all emails that go to `alias@example.com` to stop flowing through to `user@gmail.com`: